musishin/game-library/README.md

 ## Current Features

-Currently, the app allows basic storing of games and displaying of information in relation to the progress of completion for each game.
-There are statistics at the bottom of the list that shows the current total hours for completed games and total number of games for each category and the user is also able to delete and edit games in the list.
-Lastly, the web app is able to keep lists separated by year so the user can keep yearly logs of their games and view yearly stats.
+1. Basic storing of games and displaying of information of the game and progress of completion for each game.
+2. Statistics at the bottom of the list that shows the current total hours for completed games and total number of games for each category.
+3. Able to keep lists separated by year so the user can keep yearly logs of their games and view yearly stats.
+4. Notes are able to be added for every game.
+5. Search bar filters by game titles.

 ## Important New Takeaways